News

 Terminally ill scheme members are entitled to take their benefits immediately, in the form of a serious ill-health lump sum.
 But your benefits may be reduced or even withdrawn if you take up further employment after retiring early due to ill-health.

-The scheme also offers benefits for your dependants.
+The scheme also offers benefits for your dependents.
 These include a lump sum payment worth twice your pensionable earnings in the event of your death as an active member, and an adult dependant’s pension that is payable for life to an eligible spouse, civil partner or qualifying scheme partner.

 Children’s pensions are payable for up to two eligible children until they reach age 23.
 If the child is unable to earn a living because of a condition that existed both when you retired and when you died, these payments can be extended indefinitely.